|Events during January

 when it is higher in the sky.

-Jupiter remains a splendid early evening object visible in the south-western sky after dark
+Jupiter remans a splendid object visible in the southern sky as soon as darkness falls and setting

 Varying from 603 (at its closest) to 770 million kilometres from the sun, the difference in brightness between opposition and conjunction varies less than